Developer Guide

 Delete Events feature

-This section details how an Event
+This section details how an Event or multiple Event objects are deleted using the edelete command.

-command allows users to delete a single or an inclusive range of consecutive events from the current event list shown on SoConnect.
-The user needs to specify either an Index
+The edelete command allows users to delete a single or an inclusive range of consecutive events from the current event list shown on SoConnect.
+The user needs to specify either an Index or a Range of event(s) to be deleted.
+Such event(s) would be removed from the EventListPanel in the GUI.

 Implementation